edhamma/saints/saints.rst

 If you are interested in determining the level of attainment of teachers, it would be impolite to ask them directly.
-However, you might take an opportunity to discretely' ask one of their senior students for their opinion of the level of attainment of their teacher, and why they believe it.
+However, you might take an opportunity to discretely ask one of their senior students for their opinion of the level of attainment of their teacher, and why they believe it.
 Remember that enlightenment is generally a delicate, private matter, and it is as sensitive as inquiring into someone's sex life.
 At the same time, the etiquette of enlightenment is a dynamic and changing situation, and it is possible to push the edge.
-Discreth conversations with your peers and senior students of teachers are an excellent way to pick up clues.
+Discrete conversations with your peers and senior students of teachers are an excellent way to pick up clues.